MoulyK/sapleonardo/README.md

 In this demo we will use Tensorflow machine learning library to train a model on Taxi usage and later use this model to predict the demand on different parts of the New York City

 # For the impatient
+Browse the notebook and the results directly on [github](nyc-passengers-predict.ipynb)

+# Run on your laptop
 Download and install [Docker](https://www.docker.com/community-edition)

 Clone/download this github [repository](https://github.com/tpasensio/sapleonardo/archive/master.zip)